spring-attic/spring-roo/bootstrap/readme.txt

   files in the directory.
 As both instances are guaranteed to always emit identical files, it isn't a major problem if you happen to run two concurrent instances by accident.
-Your machine will just be a little slower (unnecessary file monitoring will be occuring) and some advanced and uncommon events (eg file undo operation) will not behave as designed.
+Your machine will just be a little slower (unnecessary file monitoring will be occurring) and some advanced and uncommon events (eg file undo operation) will not behave as designed.
 You may also not receive reliable shell messages regarding which file resources were created, managed or deleted.